 So in the case of a "get great abs tomorrow" diet; the fear is of course, that the diet is dangerous or that it's a fad.

+You can put these concerns to rest with the first person narrative by saying:

 "Of course I was worried this was just another scam like all the rest – maybe even dangerous – but nope, this time things were different!".